Multiplicative vertex algebras and quantum loop algebras: Braided multiplicative vertex coalgebras

+for some element $f_a$ in the same module, and so $C(z/w)$ must also be expanded in the appropriate domains, whence the $\iota_z$ on the left hand side.
+The $\iota_w$ on the right hand side of the last $\equiv$ arises from similar considerations. \end{proof}

-Conversely, translation and colocality (and appropriate covacuum axioms) together imply skew symmetry and weak coassociativity, and hence form an alternate set of defining axioms.
-Some details are in \cite[Proposition 1.4]{Etingof2000} and the rest is left as an exercise.
+\begin{remark} If one assumes that the half-braiding operators are invertible, then translation and colocality, along with the covacuum and Yang--Baxter axioms, together imply skew symmetry and weak coassociativity.
+This is a converse of Proposition~\ref{prop:translation-colocality}.
+Therefore, skew symmetry and weak coassociativity may be replaced by translation and colocality, forming an alternate set of defining axioms for vertex coalgebras.
+We will not use this; some details can be found in \cite[Proposition 1.4]{Etingof2000}. \end{remark}